-of the previous year's number of stores (own stores and competitor's stores) on the probability of opening new stores.
+of opening new stores.
 We include as control variables population, GDP per capita, population density, proportion of population 5-14, proportion population 15-29, average rent, and proportion of claimants of unemployment benefits.
-To control for unobserved local market heterogeneity we also present two fixed effects estimations, one with county fixed effects and the other with local district fixed effects.28 We only report estimates of the marginal effects associated with the dummy variables that represent previous year number of stores.
-The main empirical result from table 8 is that, regardless of the set of control variables that we use, the own number of stores has a strong negative effect on the probability of opening a new store but the effect of the competitor's number of stores is either negligible or even positive.
-This finding is very robust to different specifications of the reduced form model and it is analogous to the result from the reduced form specifications in Toivanen and Waterson (2005).
+To control for unobserved local market heterogeneity, we also present two fixed effects estimations, one with county fixed effects and the other with local district fixed effects.
+We only report estimates of the marginal effects associated with the dummy variables that represent previous year number of stores.
+The main empirical result from Table 8 is that, regardless of the set of control variables that we use, the own number of stores has a strong negative effect on the probability of opening a new store but the effect of the competitor's number of stores is either negligible or even positive.
+This finding is very robust to different specifications of the reduced form model, and it is analogous to the result from the reduced-form specifications in Toivanen and Waterson (2005).
 The estimate of the marginal effect of the number of own stores increases significantly when we control for unobserved heterogeneity using fixed effects.
-However, the estimated marginal effect of the number of competitor's stores barely changes.
-The estimates show also a certain asymmetry between the two firms: the absence of response to the competitor's number of stores is more clear for BK than for MD.
-In particular, when BK has three stores in the market there is a significant reduction in MD's probability of opening a new store.
-This negative effect does not appear in the reduced form probit for BK.
+However, the estimated marginal effect of the number of competitor's stores